Secure Your Attic. Protect Your Home.

 Common Uses and Weight Considerations for Attics

-Attics serve various purposes in homes, from storage to housing HVAC equipment.
+Attics serve various purposes in homes, from storage to housing HVAC equipment, and understanding weight distribution is crucial.
 Understanding the weight capacity for different uses is crucial for maintaining structural integrity and safety.

 Storage and Its Impact on Attic Weight Capacity